adamlwgriffiths/jaweson/README.rst

 * Automatically construct and deserialise values.

-Custom parsing can be provided by overloading the jsome.Serialisable to_json and from_json class methods.::
+Custom parsing can be provided by overloading the jaweson.Serialisable to_json and from_json class methods.::

-    class MyObject(jsome.Serialisable):
+    class MyObject(jaweson.Serialisable):
         @classmethod
         def to_json(cls, obj):
             data = super(MyObject, cls).to_json(obj)